 Our Daytona Beach Removal Defense Attorneys Can Help You Fight Deportation

-Last updated on May 5, 2025
+Last updated on February 4, 2026

-A Notice to Appear (NTA) is a court document that explains why a person is being threatened with deportation and orders them to go to immigration court.
+A Notice to Appear (NTA) is a court document that explains why a person is being threatened with deportation and orders them to appear at the immigration court.
+If you receive an NTA, you must act with urgency and contact a Daytona Beach deportation defense lawyer as soon as possible.

 Why Am I Being Threatened With Deportation?